 Inquizitive Assignments are adaptive, interactive learning assignments designed to enhance your learning experience.
 There is an Inquizitive assignment for each of the chapters covered in this course.
 Access is included in your BB course.
 Further information concerning these assignments can be found in the Blackboard course.

-Exams will be given online through Blackboard using Respondus Lockdown Browser (more information on this located in Blackboard) and will be all multiple choice.
+Exams will be given online through Blackboard, are timed, and will be all multiple choice.
 Refer to course calendar for specific dates for exams.